quacksouls/bitburner/doc/guide/daemon.md

    faction in which you created your gang.
 This can only be done in `BitNode-2: Rise of the Underworld`.
 In other BitNodes, you cannot buy TRP from your gang faction.
+1. Destroy `BitNode-6: Bladeburners` and `BitNode-7: Bladeburners 2079` for
+   permanent access to a game mechanic called Bladeburner.
+Bladeburner has various tasks, each of which is more difficult than the previous ones.
+The most difficult task of all is destroying the `w0r1d_d43m0n` server.
+   Bladeburner offers another, possibly quicker, way of destroying a BitNode.

 [[TOC](README.md "Table of Contents")] [[Previous](misc.md "Miscellaneous topics")]